JLab_logo_text_white1.jpg

 A

-Unplanned event or condition that adversely affects, potentially affects, or indicates degradation in the safety, security, environmental or health protection perfom1ance or operation of a facility.
+An unplanned event or condition that adversely affects, potentially affects, or indicates degradation in the safety, security, environmental, or health protection performance or operation of a facility.

 AC utilization equipment

 Equipment that utilizes electrical energy for electronic, electromechanical, chemical, heating, lighting, or similar purposes.
-For further information on this equipment, refer to ES&H Manual Chapter 6230 Electronic Equipment Safe Work Policy.
+For further information on this equipment refer to ES&H Manual Chapter 6230 Electronic Equipment Safe Work Program.

 acceleration system/component